 Toe is the angle of the wheel, when viewed from above, relative to the centerline of the chassis.
 Toe-in is when the front of the wheel is closer to the centerline than the rear of the wheel, and Toe-out is the opposite.
-On the front end, adding toe-out will increase slip in the inside tire while adding toe-in will reduce the slip.
-Toe-out will decrease straight-line stability but will increase turn-in responsiveness.
-Toe-in at the front will reduce turn-in responsiveness but will reduce temperature buildup in the front tires.
+On the front end, adding toe-out will increase slip in the inside tire and decrease straight-line stability while adding toe-in will reduce the slip and increase straight-line stability.